Topic 4 - The Normal Distribution and Sampling Variability

 Answer the one question in the google form that can be accessed in any of the following ways:

-• Find the Week 4 Survey link on Canvas under the Week 4 module
+• Find the Week 4 Survey link on Canvas in the Quick Links module

 • Scan the QR code